 Not everything Amazon does always makes sense, and lately it seems not much they do does.
 While I can’t claim to understand everything they do, I have discovered a recent error in the logic of Amazon’s restock algorithm that could prove to be the reason (and possibly the solution) for some sellers.

-In late November, I changed one of my accounts over to the NARF program, the program in which you send all of your stock to the United States; Canada and Mexico are then fulfilled through your U.S. Inventory.
+In late November, I changed one of my accounts over to the NARF program, the program in which you send all of your stock to the United States; Canada and Mexico are then fulfilled through your U.S. inventory.

 Now they didn’t actually lose the limit, but I couldn’t see it in the reporting.
-I didn’t know what the limit was because it wasn’t listed anymore.
+I didn’t know what the limit was because it wasn’t showing anymore.
 Where it had been there before NARF, afterwards it wasn’t pulling into SoStocked so I checked Seller Central and when I exported my report, I couldn’t see it there either.

 For example, you may have 3,000 units in inventory, and can clearly see 3,000 in the U.S. and the same 3,000 available for sale in Canada.
-Understand, it is the same 3,000, yet Amazon would be double-counting the inventory, which would affect your max ship quantity – the remaining amount of inventory you’re allowed to send in.
+Understand, it is the same 3,000, yet Amazon would be double-counting the inventory, which would affect your Max Ship Quantity – the remaining amount of inventory you’re allowed to send in.
 Max ship quantity is restock limit minus current and inbound inventory.
-So, if you have 3,000 using NARF, for some SKUs, your Inventory could say 6,000, effectively eating away at your max ship quantity and potentially blocking you from sending in new shipments.
+So, if you have 3,000 using NARF, for some SKUs, your inventory could say 6,000, effectively eating away at your Max Ship Quantity and potentially blocking you from sending in new shipments.

 My theory is that the NARF program is doubling these numbers.
 As we looked further into one seller’s account, his inventory showed 3,000 with a limit of 5,000.
 The amount that showed against his restock limits was 6,000.
 Although the numbers were showing 6,000, he really only had 3,000.
 The program was double-counting his higher velocity inventory.
-He should have been able to send in 2,000 units and instead Amazon say he was over the limit by 1,000 units.
+He should have been able to send in 2,000 units and instead Amazon said he was over the limit by 1,000 units.

 The bottom line is that your inventory may be double-counted if you’re using the NARF program, which means you’ll have difficulty keeping inventory in stock.